beetaone/module-fluctuation-filter/README.md

 ## Module Variables

-There are 5 module variables that are required by each module to correctly function within weeve ecosystem.
+There are 5 module variables that are required by each module to correctly function within beetaone ecosystem.
 In development, these variables can overridden for testing purposes.
-In production, these variables are set by weeve Agent.
+In production, these variables are set by beetaone Agent.

 | Environment Variables | type   | Description                                       |
 | --------------------- | ------ | ------------------------------------------------- |